 There are many reasons a judge may not sign off on an uncontested divorce.
-First, if your judge thinks you are not a Nevada resident, the judge can refuse the divorce.
+First, if your judge thinks you are not a resident, the judge can refuse the divorce.

-For example, we had a case where the divorce was uncontested, but the judge didn’t believe our client was a Nevada resident.
+For example, we had a case where the divorce was uncontested, but the judge didn’t believe our client was a resident.
 The judge denied the divorce and asked our client to refile the divorce after she had lived in Las Vegas for more than six weeks.
-The second time around, our client obtained a job in Las Vegas and had a Nevada driver’s license when she filed.
+The second time around, our client obtained a job in Las Vegas and had a driver’s license when she filed.
 The judge immediately granted her divorce.

 Second, if the judge feels your paperwork is incomplete, the judge may ask for more clarification or ask for additional terms to be added to your paperwork.